Amounderness Hundred

-The Amounderness Hundred (/əˈmʌndərnəs/ ə-MUN-dər-nəs) is one of the six subdivisions of the historic county of Lancashire in North West England, but the name is older than the system of hundreds first recorded in the 13th century and might best be described as the name of a Norse wapentake.
+The Amounderness Hundred (/əˈmʌndərnəs/ ə-MUN-dər-nəs) was one of the six subdivisions of the historic county of Lancashire in North West England.
+The name is older than the system of hundreds first recorded in the 13th century and might best be described as the name of a Norse wapentake.
 In the Domesday Book of 1086, it was used for some territories north of the River Ribble included together with parts of Yorkshire.
 The area eventually became part of Lancashire, sitting geographically between the Rivers Lune and Ribble, in the strip of coast between the Irish Sea and Bowland Forest.

 Toponymy and history

 In the 19th century, the name was considered to have been first recorded in 705, as Hacmunderness.
 The Domesday Book in 1086 spells it Agemundrenessa.

 There are two suggested etymologies for Amounderness.
 The traditional 19th-century reading was that the name derived from ac (oak) and mund (protection), "a ness or promontory sheltered by oaks".
 This was given currency by Porter.

 The current view is that the area is named after Agmundr, a Norse warlord, vassal of Eowils, Halfdan and Ingwaer, co-kings of Jorvik, all four of whom died at the Battle of Tettenhall near Wednesfield and Wolverhampton in August 910; Partington's early 20th-century description of "Amounder ... the first Viking who settled in the Fylde country" now being considered more fanciful than historically accurate.
 It was usual for the name of hundreds to refer to a "moot-stow" or meeting place and the element "-ness" (ON, promontory) suggests the Over-Wyre as one distinct possibility.
 There is some evidence to suggest the line of the Wyre/Calder rivers may have marked a north–south sub-division of the hundred in the early 10th century.

 In The Place-names of Lancashire, Eilert Ekwall supports an early 10th-century coinage citing A[g]hemundesnes and the late 11th-century Agmundrenesse.
 The etymology of Agmundr is Old West Scandinavian agi- ("awe, terror") or possibly the German *ag- ("point, weapon point"), with -mundr, from Old West Scandinavian *-munduR ("protection").
 The name appears in Old Swedish as Aghmund and in Old West Norse as Ogmundr.
 While the formal title of the warrior was almost certainly Agmundrholdr, his familiar or lall-name would have been Mundi.

 Victorian commentators, such as Porter, often cited a 7th-century grant made at Ripon by Ecgfrith of Northumbria and Æthelwine as proof that Amounderness existed before the 10th century.
 In fact, the grant itself has not survived, its only source being an early 8th-century hagiography of the Northumbrian bishop Wilfrid – Vita Sancti Wilfrithi – by Stephen of Ripon (also known was Eddius Stephanus).
 There is no reference to Amounderness in this text, merely to lands "iuxta Rippel" (next to the Ribble).
 The historical misattribution may be due to the 16th-century antiquarian John Leland who cites Hasmundesham (possibly Amounderness) in his Collectanea, originally published in 1632, but does so without proper supporting evidence.